 Unlike Skype, which is free, if you wish to hold a meeting longer than 40 minutes then the host of a Zoom meeting needs access to a subscription account.
-The "Pro" account currently costs £11.99 a month.
+The "Pro" account currently costs £11.99 a month + VAT.
 The charge is made via a bank card, automatically.
-It can be cancelled at any time i.e. there is not a set number of months to sign up for.
+It can be cancelled at any time - there is not a set number of months to sign up for.
+Or you can pay £9.99 +VAT a month for an annual subscription.